elastic/helm-charts/kibana/README.md

 An example can be found in [examples/security][].

-### How to install OSS version of Kibana?

-Deploying OSS version of Elasticsearch can be done by setting `image` value to [kibana OSS Docker image][]

-An example of Kibana deployment using OSS version can be found in [examples/oss][].

 ### How to install plugins?

 The recommended way to install plugins into our Docker images is to create a